Search This Blog

 It's a store cupboard or pantry recipe that takes 10 minutes to make.

-No pre-cooing either, just mash the ingredients together in a bowl, then cook them.
+No pre-cooing either, just mash the ingredients together in a bowl, then cook them, there's no need for a food processor or any kitchen gadgets, a potato masher or fork will do.

 Making homemade burgers